eshvp/Work-Ethic/README.md

 # Work Ethic

-**Work Ethic** is a task management app built with Flutter to help improve productivity and track your work ethic through time-based task tracking.
+**Work Ethic** is a task management app built with Flutter to help improve productivity and track your work or project time through time-based task tracking.

 ## Features